zahirahsseine/GraphQL-.Net-Core-Sql-Server-/README.md

               }
               }

-  ### Note: the part of mutation is not yet completed.
+  ### Note: -the part of mutation is not yet completed.